futurice/vaskapp-backend/README.md

 * `beforeId` Return items before this id, can be used for "infinite scroll" in client.
 * `limit` Integer.
 Default: 20.
 1-100.
 If specified, at max this many items are returned.
 * `sort` String.
 Default: 'new'.
 In which order the result should be returned.
 One of: 'new', 'hot'.
-* `cityName` String.
-If specified, returns only posts by users belonging to guilds based in the city with given name.
-* `cityId` Integer.
+* `city` Integer.
 If specified, returns only posts by users belonging to guilds based in the city with given id.

 Examples: